-The 40 hours of community involvement requirement for graduation has been modified for the 2020-2021 school year to support students who have been adversely impacted by the ongoing challenges of COVID-19.
-For students graduating in 2020-2021, this requirement has been reduced to 20 hours.
-Students should continue to seek out and accumulate community involvement hours as per board policies and procedures, keeping in mind local public health unit recommendations and the possibility of virtual community involvement.
-For students who are otherwise eligible to graduate before February 2021, but have not yet met the literacy requirement:
+- Students will be required to earn 40 hours of community involvement to graduate in 2020-2021.
+Students should continue to seek out and accumulate community involvement hours as per board policies and procedures, keeping in mind local public health unit recommendations and the possibility of virtual community involvement - Secondary students are required to complete the literacy graduation requirement to graduate in the 2020-2021 school year.